 Gum disease can develop due to a number of factors at any stage of your life.

-If you have developed periodontal disease from plaque buildup, not only can it cause your gum tissue to become damaged, but it can also lead to impotence.
-Damaging blood vessels, the prolonged chronic inflammation can be the result of periodontal disease is unfortunately one of the main causes of impotence.
+If you have developed periodontal disease from plaque buildup, not only can it cause damage to your gum tissue, but it can also lead to impotence.
+The prolonged chronic inflammation from periodontal disease can damage blood vessels, which is one of the main causes of impotence.
 This tends to affect men between the ages of 30 and 70.

 According to research, periodontal disease also has a connection to cardiovascular disease.
-In order to maintain your oral health and prevent heart disease from occurring (as men have a higher possibility of being affected by it than women), it’s important that you visit Dental Partners of Boston as soon as you see any of the above signs of gum disease.
+In order to maintain your oral health and help prevent heart disease, it’s important that you visit Dental Partners of Boston as soon as you see any signs of gum disease.

 Periodontal health can also have a direct impact on your prostate health.
 Prostate-Specific Antigen (PSA) levels will rise if the prostate becomes infected or inflamed.
-PSA levels above 4.0 mL gives medical doctors reason to recommend a prostate biopsy to determine whether prostate cancer is present.
-As Periodontitis carries similar symptoms, and also has a high PSA number, if you notice symptoms of gum disease it’s important that you get checked by your dentist and a medical doctor to ensure you are healthy.
+PSA levels above 4.0 mL is reason to recommend a prostate biopsy to determine if prostate cancer is present.
+As periodontitis carries similar symptoms and also has a high PSA number, if you notice symptoms of gum disease it’s important that you get checked by your dentist and a medical doctor to ensure you are healthy.

 Research also indicates that men who have suffered from gum disease are also more likely to develop cancer.
-To help prevent this from occurring, come into Dental Partners of Boston for an appointment where our team of dentists will give you a thorough dental plan to bring back a healthy smile!
+To help prevent this, come into Dental Partners of Boston for an appointment where our team of dentists will give you a thorough dental plan to bring back a healthy smile!

 What Treatment Options Are Available For Gum Disease?

-Scaling & Root Planning – A deep cleaning procedure where Dr. Guzman will remove any build up of plaque and bacteria, and ensure that any open pockets are cleaned so that your gums can reattach to your teeth.
+- Scaling & Root Planning – A deep cleaning procedure where Dr. Guzman removes any build-up of plaque and bacteria, and ensure that any open pockets are cleaned so that your gums can reattach to your teeth.

-Periodontal surgery – treating your gums, this more in-depth surgery will depend on the extent and type of gum disease you have.
+- Periodontal surgery – this more in-depth gum surgery will depend on the extent and type of gum disease you have.

 Schedule An Appointment Today

-If you want to find out if you do in fact have gum disease and want to begin the process of healing your teeth then contact Dental Partners of Boston today to schedule an appointment.
-Dr. Guzman and our team of dentists look forward to meeting you and helping to restore your smile!
+To find out if you do in fact have gum disease and to begin the process of healing, contact Dental Partners of Boston today to schedule an appointment.
+Dr. Guzman and our team of dentists look forward to meeting you and helping restore your smile!